 “I know who he is Andrew.
 Come on in, I’m not going to bite.
-I’m pretty sure that you know everybody here, except my one-eyed friend.
-He’s another Simon and if you let him he will regale you with how he lost his eye to the Romans in a heroic fight for our freedom.
+I’m pretty sure you know everybody here, except my one-eyed friend.
+He’s another Simon and if you let him, he will regale you with how he lost his eye to the Romans in a heroic fight for our freedom.
 It’s a pretty good story, but the truth is, he lost it playing with a sharp stick when he was a kid.”

 Simon grinned and his eye lit up, “Sure, but the Roman story is a lot more effective in rallying folks against the empire.
 I don’t know how many times my mother warned us about our stick sword fights, ‘somebody is going to lose an eye’ she’d say.
 Who’d of thought?
 My brother was playing the part of a centurion, so it’s kind of true.”

 Jesus just shook his head, “If you are going to follow me Simon, kind of true isn’t enough.
 You’ve told that story so many times you hate the imaginary soldier who blinded you.”

 Simon’s face clouded over, “if they didn’t blind me it’s only because they’ve never had the chance.
 They’ve done worse to others and I won’t rest as long a Rome continues to rape Israel.
 The patch and the story have won more converts to our cause than all of John’s sermons.
 All he called on the soldiers to do was to act nice.
 Nice, I’ll show them nice, there are a lot more of us than there are of them, all we have to do . . .”